When it comes to installing radiators, a lot of jargon is thrown around and potential customers don’t know what’s what.

 A heated towel rail or towel radiators are a compact and low power radiator designed to keep your towels warm.
 These are great if your home is starved of space and are particularly wonderful during those cold winter mornings post shower.

-The home heating solutions that are installed inconspicuously and smartly beneath flooring is referred to as underfloor heating.
+The home heating solutions that are installed inconspicuously and smartly beneath flooring is referred to as underfloor heating systems.
 This usually used in bathrooms, but it can also be used to optimally heat an entire room or even house, if that is what is desired.

 Panels made using aluminium are comparatively lighter, they are quick to heat up, not to mention they give out increased levels of BTU.